CopernicaMarketingSoftware/Documentation/Publisher/en/publisher-follow-up-manager.md

-# Follow up manager
+# Follow-Up Manager for Publisher

-The follow-up manager provides a handy overview of all follow-ups that are linked to a database, document, form or survey.
+The Follow-Up Manager provides a handy overview of all follow-ups that are linked to a database, document, form or survey.
 Also, from here you manage all follow-ups.
 You can create new follow-ups and edit or remove existing follow-ups.